rhomobile/rhomobile-docs/new_release_changes_docs.md

     <option value='4.0.0' <%=@docversion=='4.0.0' ?
 'SELECTED' : ''%>>4.0.0</option>
     <option value='2.2.0' <%=@docversion=='2.2.0' ?
 'SELECTED' : ''%>>2.2.0</option>

 Notice that version 5.0.30 does not appear, but that 5.0.25 does.
 This is because with the introduction of 5.1, version 5.0.30 becomes the previous version and causes 5.0.25 to get bumped to the 'supported' list.
-The current and previous versions are injected into the drop-down menu by code that grabs those version numbers from the version.rb file.
+The current and previous versions do not go into this list, but instead are injected into the drop-down menu by code that grabs those version numbers from the version.rb file.

 ## In The New Version Folder
 The process of publishing new docs includes copying all of the files from the 'edge' folder--where they've been gradually updated as the new version was being developed--to a new folder named for the new version number.